adriaan-vd-graaf/mrlink2/README.md

-'reference_allele', # The reference allele of the summary statistics 'beta',  # The effect size of the SNP onto the trait 'se', # The standard error of the effect size of the SNP onto the trait 'z', # The Z score of the effect of the SNP on the trait 'pval', # The p values of the SNP
+'reference_allele', # The reference allele of the summary statistics 'beta',  # The effect size of the SNP onto the trait 'se', # The standard error of the effect size of the SNP onto the trait 'z', # The Z score of the effect of the SNP on the trait, if you don't have this, you can calculate it using the formula "z = beta / se"
+'pval', # The p values of the SNP
 'n_iids' # the number of individuals available for the SNP effect estimate
 ```